DennisSchenkel/PP4-Cityfur/README.md

 <summary>Guest Check-In</summary>
 <br>
 When clicking on the "Check-In" button on the guest list (previous chapter), a list of all not checked-in guest of the selected date show up.<br>
-Each profile can be clicked and the check-in button can be clicked.
+Each profile can be clicked, and the check-in button can be clicked.
 After the confirmation modal, the guest will be checked-in for the selected date.<br>
 <br>
 When clicking on the "Close Check-In" button, the view will switch to the guest list for the selected date.<br>
 <br>
 The date picker and search field are working as described in the chapter above.<br>
-The gender selector on the bottom is also working als already described.<br>
+The gender selector on the bottom is also working as already described.<br>
 <br>

 ![Guest Check-In Wireframe](/documentation/images/wireframes/2-guest-check-in.png)